Skip to main content

 Balancing Choice and Simplicity in Communication

-Similarly, Salesforce reports that 76% of business-to-business (B2B) customers expect consistent interactions across departments, underscoring the need for an omnichannel strategy.
+Salesforce reports that 76% of business-to-business (B2B) customers expect consistent interactions across departments, which supports a coherent omnichannel approach.

 "Offering choice is important, but not to overwhelm your customer with too many options."